This is a reference on bulk importing recurring services into ServiceTrade.

 - estimated_duration - the estimated time that the service will take to complete.
 Must be a decimal number (e.g. "3.25" for 3 hours 15 minutes).

 - asset_id - the asset ID that you wish to associate this service with.
-Asset IDs are best found via exporting locations with assets, or by exporting assets.
+Asset IDs are best found via exporting locations with assets or exporting assets.

 - frequency (required) - daily, weekly, monthly, quarterly, semiannually, yearly.